hbctraining/spatial_nanocourse/lessons/visium_hd.md

 <details>
 <summary><b>Click here to see BANKSY using a lambda value of 0.2</b></summary>
-<br>If we had run BANKSY with `lambda = 0.2`, as recommended for cell type clustering instead of `lambda = 0.8` for spatial domain clustering, the resultant clusters would be less spatially restricted (in other words more compact and less distributed throughout the image) and more similar to our Seurat clustering.
+<br>If we had run BANKSY with <code>lambda = 0.2</code>, as recommended for cell type clustering instead of <code>lambda = 0.8</code> for spatial domain clustering, the resultant clusters would be less spatially restricted (in other words more compact and less distributed throughout the image) and more similar to our Seurat clustering.
 Below is a figure using <code>lamba=0.2</code> in BANKSY rather than 0.8:<br><br>
 <p align="center">
 <img src="../img/banksy_clustering_lambda_0.2.png" width="450">
 </p>